opencog/atomspace/opencog/matrix/README.md

 Computing entropy
 -----------------
-The `add-pair-mi-compute` class provides methods to compute the entropy and mutual information of rows and columns: for example, the column entropy (or `left-entropy`) `h_left(y) = -sum_x P(x,y) log_2 P(x,y)` It also returns the far more interesting 'fractional entropy', given
+The `add-entropy-compute` class provides methods to compute the entropy and mutual information of rows and columns: for example, the column entropy (or `left-entropy`) `h_left(y) = -sum_x P(x,y) log_2 P(x,y)` It also returns the far more interesting 'fractional entropy', given